NL2G/Quarterly-Arxiv/README.md

 # [NLLG](https://nl2g.github.io/) Arxiv Reports

-This repository contains the code of the ''quaterly'' NLLG Arxiv Reports.
+This repository contains the code of the ''quarterly'' NLLG Arxiv Reports.
 Each report's code and data is stored in its respective folder.

 ## Citations